+The Chief General Manager, Internal Debt Management Department, Reserve Bank of India, Central Office Building, Mumbai - 400 001.

+By

+Registered Office

-То Format of ondertaking 10 The Chief General Manager, Internal Debt Management Department, Reserve Bank of India, Central Office Building, Mumbai - 400 001. Ву Registered Office Primar REAS the Reserve Bank of India (RBI) has offered in principle to permit us to undertake by Dealer (PD) activity in Government securities in accordance with the Guidelines issued in from time to time.
-WHEREAS as a precondition to our being authorized to undertake PD activity we are ed to furnish an undertaking covering the relative terms and conditions.
-Shri/Sı WHEREAS at the duly convened Board of Directors meeting of on on, the Board has authorised Shri/Smt./Kum and mt./Kum to execute and furnish an UNDERTAKING to the RBI and severally as set out below: THEREFORE, in consideration of the RBI agreeing to permit us to undertake PD , we hereby undertake and agree: Ma iss the Ad commit to aggregatively bid in the auction of Treasury Bills (TBs), including Cash anagement Bills (CMBs), and Gol Dated Securities, to the extent ofper cent of each ue of auction Treasury Bills/Cash Management Bills and for a minimum amount equal to e underwriting commitment (allotted under Minimum Underwriting Commitment and ditional Competitive Underwriting) for Gol Dated Securities and to maintain the success io in aggregate winning bids at not less than 40 per cent for TBs and CMBs.
+WHEREAS the Reserve Bank of India (RBI) has offered in principle to permit us to undertake Primary Dealer (PD) activity in Government securities in accordance with the Guidelines issued thereon from time to time.

+AND WHEREAS as a precondition to our being authorized to undertake PD activity we are required to furnish an undertaking covering the relative terms and conditions.

+AND WHEREAS at the duly convened Board of Directors meeting of on on , the Board has authorised Shri/Smt./Kum. and Shri/Smt./Kum. to execute and furnish an UNDERTAKING to the RBI jointly and severally as set out below:

+NOW, THEREFORE, in consideration of the RBI agreeing to permit us to undertake PD activity, we hereby undertake and agree:

+- To commit to aggregatively bid in the auction of Treasury Bills (TBs), including Cash Management Bills (CMBs) to the extent ofper cent of each issue of auction Treasury Bills/Cash Management Bills and for a minimum amount equal to the underwriting commitment (allotted under Minimum Underwriting Commitment and Additional Competitive Underwriting) for Gol Dated Securities and to maintain the success ratio in aggregate winning bids at not less than 40 per cent for TBs and CMBs. - To offer to underwrite primary issues of Gol dated securities, TBs, CMBs, and State Government securities, for which auction is held, and accept devolvement, if any, of any amount as may be determined by RBI in terms of prevalent scheme for Bidding/Underwriting. - 3. a) To determine prudential ceilings, with the prior approval of the Board of Directors (Board) of the company, for reliance on borrowings from the money market including repos, as a multiple of net owned funds, subject to the guidelines, if any, issued by the RBI in this regard (applicable to standalone PDs only).

-- 2. To offer to underwrite primary issues of GoI dated securities, TBs, CMBs, and State Government securities, for which auction is held, and accept devolvement, if any, of any amount as may be determined by RBI in terms of prevalent scheme for Bidding/Underwriting. - 3. a) To determine prudential ceilings, with the prior approval of the Board of Directors (Board) of the company, for reliance on borrowings from the money market including repos, as a multiple of net owned funds, subject to the guidelines, if any, issued by the RBI in this regard (applicable to standalone PDs only). - b) To adhere to prudential ceilings, with the prior approval of the Board of the bank, subject to the guidelines, if any, issued by the RBI in this regard (applicable to bank-PDs only). - 4.
-To offer firm two-way quotes through the Negotiated Dealing System (NDS) / NDS-OM, over the counter telephone market / recognised Stock Exchanges in India and deal in the secondary market in Government dated securities and TBs of varying maturity from time to time and take principal positions.
+b) To adhere to prudential ceilings, with the prior approval of the Board of the bank, subject to the guidelines, if any, issued by the RBI in this regard (applicable to bank-PDs only).

+4. To offer firm two-way quotes through the Negotiated Dealing System (NDS) / NDS-OM, over the counter telephone market / recognised Stock Exchanges in India and deal in the secondary market in Government dated securities and TBs of varying maturity from time to time and take principal positions.